CarolinaPB/population-structural-var-calling-smoove/README.md

 - SPECIES - species name to be used for VEP
 - PREFIX - prefix for the created files
 - NUM_CHRS - number of chromosomes for your species (necessary for plink). ex: 38
+- BWA_MEM_M - if you mapped your reads with `bwa mem` using the `-M` parameter and you want split read support in your VCF you need to run an extra step.
+For this write `Y`.

 If you want the results to be written to this directory (not to a new directory), comment out or remove
 ```